Season of Music Festivals

 Oregon has an eclectic mix of music festivals that will satisfy an array of different genre lovers, while also being fun for all ages and reasonably affordable — festivals featuring indie rock, pop, country, bluegrass/folk, electronic, classical, jazz… and the list goes on.
 We have big festivals that receive national attention and we have lots of little festivals that cater to a local audience.

-MusicfestNW (September 4-8, 2013) is Portland’s largest and most successful music festival that teams up with local, regional and national bands to create a multi-venue, five-day festival featuring the biggest names of indie rock, hip hop, punk and many other genres.
-The headliners play at the Pioneer Courthouse Square while the other bands take over the city’s venues including Crystal Ballroom, Roseland Theater and the Doug Fir, among others.
-Music Fest NW is the closest thing Portland has to a SXSW-style festival experience.
+MFNW is Portland’s largest and most successful music festival that teams up with local, regional and national bands to create a three-day, two-stage outdoor festival featuring the biggest names of indie rock, hip hop, punk and many other genres.

-The Britt Music Festival (August 2-18, 2013) is a non-profit performing arts festival located in the historic, charming town of Jacksonville.
+Britt is a non-profit performing arts festival located in the historic, charming town of Jacksonville.
 It’s one of the Pacific Northwest’s premier outdoor music and arts festival featuring world-class jazz, folk, country, pop, dance and classical music artists.
 The Britt’s performance venue is a naturally formed amphitheater set among spectacular natural scenery.
 This festival brings tens of thousands of music lovers from all over the West to enjoy the world-class performances, educational programs and a casual, beautiful and relaxing atmosphere.

 So, now that you’re a little more in tune with Oregon’s music festivals, I hope you’ll invite your friends and family and come experience one of them firsthand.
 Start your music trip planning!